LiohMoeller/mfc/README.txt

 - Run the .deb, the package <mfc1> will be installed.
 - You can start the clock with the menu entry, or with the command:
   <mindfulclock1 [OPTIONS]>
-    --start-minim   Start the clock minimized.
+    --start-tna   Start the clock minimized in
+                  the Taskbar Notification Area.
-    --tb-icon       Use the classic system tray, instead of the application indicator.
+    --taskbar     Use the classic taskbar,
+                  instead of the application indicator.
-    --dist          Start the installed source distribution.
     --help        Show a little help.

 TRUBBLESHOTTING